 Benefits of Rolling Your Old 401(k) into a Rollover IRA

-Here's Why You Should Consider an IRA Rollover When You Leave Your Job
+Why to Consider an IRA Rollover When You Leave Your Job

-Well, luckily, all of the money you've contributed to a company retirement plan is still yours.
-If you were eligible for an employer match, you may also have rights to your employer's contributions depending on your vesting schedule.
+All the money you've contributed to a company retirement plan is still yours.
+If you were eligible for an employer match, you may also have rights to your employer's contributions—depending on your vesting schedule.
 A company may require up to 5 years before granting you complete ownership to their contribution.

-It can be reassuring to know that you still have access to your contributions and those vested employer-matching contributions.
-You have several options to consider for what to do with the money that's still in your employer's retirement plan once you leave the company.
+It can be reassuring to know you still have access to your contributions and those vested employer-matching contributions.
+You have several options to consider for what to do with the money that's still in your former employer's retirement plan once you leave the company.

 Your Employer Retirement Account Options